-The German watchmaker Juggernaut A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company’s top management) overwhelming success with the revolutionary design (and also quite gorgeous in terms of exterior and interior finish) Zeitwerk hand-wound watch.
-Featuring the same “digital” time representation mechanism, the new A. Lange & Sohne Zeitwerk Striking Time model that was just revealed at SIHH 2011 industry event adds an absolutely mesmerizing chiming mechanism to the jumping hours and minutes complication.
+A. Lange & Sohne keeps on monetizing its initial (and, something tells me, rather surprising even for the company’s top management) overwhelming success with the revolutionary design (and also gorgeous in terms of exterior and interior finish) Zeitwerk “digital” hand-wound watch.
+Featuring the same time representation mechanism, the new Zeitwerk Striking Time was just revealed at the SIHH 2011 industry event.
+The new iteration of the Zeitwerk adds a mesmerizing chiming mechanism to the original jumping hours and minutes complication.

 To make sure that everyone will notice the new function, Lange did two things.

-Firstly, the two gongs are placed right on the dial just below the signature Time Bridge component, which is made of rhodiumed German silver.
+Firstly, the two gongs are placed right on the dial just below the signature Time Bridge component, which is made of rhodium-plated German silver.

 The second function must be pretty annoying after the initial wow-impression wears out in an hour or so, but thankfully there is a special pusher at 4 o’clock that shuts the chimer off.

-Due to a larger movement, the new version of the watch is also a bit larger than the original.
+Due to a larger movement, the new version is also a bit larger than the original.

 According to the official specs, the elegant case (which is available both in white gold or limited edition platinum) is now 44.20 millimeters in diameter and 13.80 millimeters thick.

-Of course, the watch looks bulkier than its predecessor, but it is the price you pay for converting an understated masterpiece into a particularly expensive Swiss army knife.
+Of course, the Zeitwerk Striking Time looks bulkier than its predecessor, but it is the price you pay for converting an understated masterpiece into a particularly expensive Swiss army knife.

 What’s particularly interesting about this new series, is that the price differential between the version in white gold and the limited edition in platinum isn’t as striking as it is usually the case with less complex timekeepers.
 With the one in platinum priced at just over €74,000 and being about 17 percent more expensive than the one in gold, it is clear that it is not the choice of metal that makes each timepiece so pricey.
 Yes, sir: it is not the metal, it is the movement.
 Frankly, I can’t even fathom how expensive it is to hand-craft each of these precious mechanisms each having more than five hundred individually fine-tuned and finished components built to specs that are probably to those of an aerospace company rather than an ordinary maker of highly expensive gentleman’s gadgets.